Seminar Speakers

 Ashlynne Haycock-Lohmann

-Ashlynne is Deputy Director, TAPS Policy and Legislation.
+Ashlynne is Deputy Director, TAPS Government and Legislative Affairs.
 She is the surviving daughter of SFC Jeffrey J. Haycock, who died in an Army training accident on April 12, 2002, and Nichole C. Haycock, an Air Force Veteran who died by suicide on April 25, 2011.
 She graduated with a bachelor’s in political science from American University in 2013.
 Before joining the TAPS staff, Ashlynne attended the Good Grief Camp for seven years and volunteered as a Good Grief Camp mentor for four years.
-As TAPS Policy and Legislative Deputy Director, she advocates on behalf of surviving families and also serves on the VA’s Advisory Committee on Education.
+Ashlynne advocates on behalf of surviving families on issues related to expanding benefits for all survivors.
+Some of her legislative achievements have included multiple expansions of education benefits for surviving families and the end of the Widow's Tax.

 William G. (Bill) Hoy, DMin, FT